Thank you for joining us in praying for TEAM’s work around the world. Click here to download a .pdf of the April 2014 prayer journal.

 21 ITALY David and Nicole Hannah write, “We host a weekly Bible study at our house and through that have developed discipleship relationships with several university students.
 In addition, the relationships we have been developing with non-believers are growing more numerous and more profound, giving so many chances to live the gospel for students here.
 Please pray as we further develop these relationships and search for opportunities to be salt and light to the students of Bologna.”

-22 NORTH ASIA Workers write, “We have found evidence of a number of our friends and coworkers being beaten up emotionally and in spirit.
+22 EAST ASIA Workers write, “We have found evidence of a number of our friends and coworkers being beaten up emotionally and in spirit.
 They are drained, tired of asking questions and not getting any clear answers.
 We are hoping for a renewed sense of purpose and joy for them.
 Please join us in this request.”

 23 CZECH REPUBLIC Mark and Gretchen Potma write, “Praise the Lord with us for his gracious provision of the building for South City Church.
 Please pray that God would guide each step forward as South City Church makes plans for putting the building into use.”

 24 JAPAN Bill and Linda Huff and Amy Ravenscroft of the Hatsukaichi ministry initiative write, “Please pray as Hatsukaichi Grace Church begins a fresh start as a branch of an established church.
 Pray the spirit of Christ brings glory to God through the faithfulness and fruitfulness of all believers.”

 25 FRANCE Paul and Karan Davis write, “The renovations for our new church facility are progressing well.
 We would very much like to be open by May 23, the French annual “Neighborhood Day” so that we can invite all our new neighbors.
 The French are often hesitant to get to know new neighbors, but not on national neighborhood day.
 Please pray that we can get the necessary work done by that date!”